 The bottom line is this: while nasal strips may help stifle some kinds of snoring in some people, they are not a permanent fix.
 If you desire a long-lasting solution, you should pursue other means of rehabilitation.

 Given the inadequacy of nasal strips in the long-term, there are alternate methods of treatment that are far more successful when it comes to relieving and preventing snoring problems.
 At South Florida Allergy and Sinus Center, Dr. Mandel can administer a MIPS procedure, also known as Minimally Invasive Palatal Stiffening.
 For this procedure, Dr. Mandel utilizes a precision diode laser to correct the area of obstruction and stiffen your soft palate, thereby minimizing abnormal breathing vibrations known to cause airway obstruction.
 It can take as little as 3 minutes, or 15 to 20 minutes if combined with other recommended nasal procedures.
 It is minimally invasive and entirely tolerable.

 Find Lasting Relief Today

-If you’re tired of perpetually forking over money for nasal strips or other short-term OTC products, consider contacting South Florida Sinus and Allergy Center.
+If you’re tired of perpetually forking over money for nasal strips or other short-term OTC products, consider contacting Florida Sinus & Snoring Specialists.
 With a team of leading experts in the field, Dr. Lee Mandel has a collection of effective and proprietary treatments attested to by thousands of satisfied patients.
 Want the best snoring solutions in South Florida?
-Call South Florida Sinus and Allergy Center today at 954-983-1211 to request an appointment and begin breathing easier.
+Call Florida Sinus & Snoring Specialists today at 954-983-1211 to request an appointment and begin breathing easier.